thosgood/this-weeks-finds/markdown/151-200/week196.md

 For example, if we take our spinor to be

-    ψ = (2)
+    \psi = (2)
         (1)

 we get the famous triple

     (t,x,z) = (5,4,3)

-By the way, you\'ll notice I had to insert a fudge factor of \"2\" in that formula up there to get things to work.
-I\'m not sure why.
+By the way, you'll notice I had to insert a fudge factor of "2" in that formula up there to get things to work.
+I'm not sure why.

 ------------------------------------------------------------------------